chadzhao/xamarin-solutions/README.md

 ### Frame
 - [x] Corner Radius not show on iOS sometimes
-  - Make sure child element has margin, save as CornerRadius
+  - Make sure child element has margin, same value (can only set XY) as CornerRadius